openstack/nova/api-guide/source/server_concepts.rst

 -  **Start**

-   Power on an server.
+   Power on the server.

 -  **Stop**

-   Power off an server.
+   Power off the server.

 -  **Delete**, **Restore**